 Tips for selecting and storing pork

 You will want to store pork in the refrigerator at 40°F (4°C) or below.
-To extend its shelf life, you can freeze pork in an airtight container or freezer bag also.
+You can freeze pork in an airtight container or freezer bag if you need to keep it fresh for longer.

 By the way, if you're looking for delicious broccoli recipes, check out my Pepper Pork Stir Fry and Twice Cook Pork Recipe 回鍋肉!